-These are the news items I've curated in my monitoring of the API space that are related to managing APIs and thought worth enough to include in my research.
-I'm using all of these links to better understand how APIs are being managed across a diverse range of implementations.17 Sep 2018
+These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.17 Sep 2018

 I am developing an authentication and access layer for the API Gallery that I am building for Streamdata.io, while also federating it for usage as part of my API Stack research.
 In addition to building out these catalogs for API discovery purposes, I’m also developing a suite of tools that allow users to subscribe to different topics from popular sources like GitHub, Reddit, and Stack Overflow (Exchange).
 I’ve been busy adding one or two providers to my OAuth broker each week, until the other day I hit a snag with the Stack Exchange API.